 Healthcare System and Insurance

-Vietnam’s healthcare system follows public and private models but it is gradually transitioning towards a complete public system.
+Vietnam’s healthcare system follows public and private models but is gradually moving more towards a complete public system.
 There is a strong emphasis on preventative care which is effective in handling public health challenges.
-The expats prefer private hospitals in major cities like Hanoi and Ho Chi Minh City.
-The medical staff in these facilities are generally English or French-speaking staff who provide premium care.
+Expats prefer private hospitals in major cities like Hanoi and HCMC.
+The medical staff in these facilities are generally English or French-speaking, trained to provide premium care.
 All these facilities make private health insurance a recommended choice for expats especially those who are living outside urban centers.

-You can also consider adding medical evacuation coverage to your insurance plan as some treatments might require you to travel to different locations like Thailand, Singapore, or South Korea.
-Also, remember that European health cards (GHIC or EHIC) are valid in Vietnam which is why local or international coverage is necessary.
+You can also consider adding medical evacuation coverage to your insurance plan, as some treatments might require you to travel to different locations like Thailand, Singapore, or South Korea.
+Also, remember that European health cards (GHIC or EHIC) are valid in Vietnam, which is why you need local or international coverage.

 Read More: Understanding Vietnam Social Insurance: Social, Health & Unemployment Insurance (SHUI) for Employees